Our work around domestic abuse is integrated into residential, community and outreach services.

 "I lost my daughter, she got removed from my care.
 I know that it was the right thing to happen but I can’t stop crying, so I travelled all the way from West London to come back to the DiVa group because the other mothers can understand me and not judge me.”

-DiVas are young mothers in Lambeth.
-For eight years, the upper age limit was 22.
-This is currently extended to 25.
-We may identify young parents through our one to one work.
-The project is publicised with children’s centres, Children’s Social Care, various health services, housing agencies, and voluntary and community groups supporting women.
+DiVas are young mothers in Lambeth, aged 25 and under.
+The project is also publicised with children’s centres, Children’s Social Care, various health services, housing agencies, and voluntary and community groups supporting women.